alecramsay/baseline/notes/states.md

 ## Runtime Issues

 - NY* -- Has connectivity issues that had to be addressed by hand.
-- CA* -- Uses tracts & BGs and has connectivity issues.
+- CA* -- Uses BGs instead of precincts.
+Also, has connectivity issues addressed by hand.

 ## Data Issues